 He devoted many pages to the University of Minnesota to demonstrate that it was infiltrated by Communists under Bensen’s watch.
 Although attacked for its lies, it was also applauded by some in the press and some church leaders.
-Its lies and manipulated photographs were revealed by the Benson campaign in a response.
+Its lies and manipulated photographs were revealed by the Benson campaign and the Farmer-Labor Party in a response.

 All scholars writing and researching about this period agree that Chase’s pamphlet was an antisemitic attack on Benson.

 If you have information about the University of Minnesota in the 1930s that you would like to add, or reflections on other campus struggles, please contact us at email@example.com

 Copyright 2017.
 All rights reserved.

 Individual documents remain the property of their repositories — consult with those institutions about access and reuse.